morinted/art_of_chording/docs/introduction/how-steno-works.md

 ### Typos

 When someone makes a typo in stenography, it's not a misplaced letter, it's a misplaced sound.
 Instead of making a typo like "gronud" (swapping u and n in "ground"), a stenographer might accidentally write "frowned" because they used an "f" sound instead of a "g" sound.
+Another type of typo might be an accidental extra key in a chord.
+This could turn "remember" (`RER`) into "rear" (`RAER`.)
+Finally, if the stenographer types a chord that doesn't map to anything, say "`ST-RB`", then the output will be "ST-RB" so that they can see their mistake.^[Typos in stenography are referred to as *misstrokes*.
+Stenographers often save recurring misstrokes so that repeated mistakes come out properly.
+For example, I often mistakenly think that the word "relevant" is "revelant".
+I set my machine so that when I chord `REV LANT`, it outputs "relevant."]

 ### Symbols